yyalim/dotfiles/README.md

 git pull origin master
 ```

-In neovim switch to command mode and write ```:PlugInstall```, hit enter, and restart your lovely editor after plugins installed.
+In vim switch to command mode and write ```:PlugInstall```, hit enter, and restart your lovely editor after plugins installed.